 Tying the FCB pin to ground will force continuous current operation.
 This is the least efficient operating mode, but may be desirable in certain applications.
 The output can source or sink current in this mode.
 When sinking current while in forced continuous operation, the controller will cause current to flow back into the input filter capacitor.
-If large enough, this element will prevent the input supply from boosting to unacceptably high levels; see C{OUT} selection in the Applications Information Section.
+If large enough, the input capacitor will prevent the input supply from boosting to unacceptably high levels.
+See $C{IN}/C{OUT}$ Selection in the Applications Information section.